Tamil Kudimagan: Reception

 The film was released on 7 September 2023 across theatres in Tamil Nadu.

-A reviewer from Times of India wrote the film marked "an honest attempt, despite underwhelming writing" and that "if a little more effort had gone into the writing, it would have made this a much better film".
+Logesh Balachandran of The Times of India rated the film 2.5 out of 5 stars, stating that the director drove home his message with the "subtlety of a sledgehammer" and "TV soap opera-ish filmmaking".
+He added that the film "struggles a bit to engage its audience" due to an underwhelming and surface-level screenplay that required much better writing to truly leave an impact.

 Avinash Ramachandran, a critic from Cinema Express noted "this film asks the right questions, but the answers aren't all right".